 Attendance for this course is mandatory.
 Attendance, besides being physically present, includes participating in class work, showing up to class prepared (i.e dressed in appropriate shop clothing, bringing necessary course materials).
 Lateness, lack of housekeeping, and/or forgetting required materials shall result in attendance grade for that day to be deducted.
-This course will allow up to 2 unexcused absences, anymore than 2 absences, each absence following the second will result in a drop of a half a letter grade each time.
-There are no make-ups for missed class time, students are responsible for finishing project in timely manner.
+This course will allow up to 2 unexcused absences, anymore than 2 unexcused absences, each absence following the second will result in a 'F'.
+There are no make-ups for missed class time, students are responsible for finishing the project in a timely manner.